A type of will that transfers your property and assets into a trust if you forgot to do so

 More generally, this is why it’s important to have a proper estate plan to begin with.
 If you have questions about your estate plan or need legal advice, contact a local estate planning attorney.

 Avoiding probate is one of the significant benefits of passing along an inheritance through a trust instead of a will.
 Probate is the legal process of proving your will’s authenticity.
 All assets distributed by a will — whether they are directed to a beneficiary or into a trust — are subject to probate.
-A trust has its own rules that govern where the assets go, so there’s no need for a probate court to determine who gets what.
+A trust has its own rules that govern where the assets go, so there’s not usually a need for a probate court to determine who gets what.

 Pour-over wills are subject to probate since the assets have not yet been transferred into the trust.
 Some states also require your assets to go through the probate process any time your assets or property are over a certain value.
 You can talk to an estate planning lawyer about the specific laws in your state.

 Even though pour-over wills don’t avoid probate, there is still a measure of privacy.
-The will becomes part of the public record but public knowledge ends with what assets the deceased person bequeathed into the trust; how the trust distributes assets remains confidential, if the trust has already been established.
+The will becomes part of the public record but public knowledge ends with what assets the deceased person bequeathed into the trust; most of the time, how the trust distributes assets remains confidential, if the trust has already been established.
 The terms of a testamentary trust however tend to be less private, since they are laid out directly in the will.

 Which assets you should transfer into your trust depend on your specific estate plan, but generally, it might only be necessary to direct high-value property into the trust.
 Valuable assets can cause problems for your estate during probate if someone chooses to contest your will.
 (That’s why you may want to put your house in a trust.)